 Travelers can check out the tiny house experience by renting one for a night.
 In Olympia, Washington, Brittany Unker rents out the tiny house she built herself.
 She calls it the Bayside Bungalow.
-Room rates, which vary according to time of week and season of the year, range from $65 to $100.
 The 160-square-foot house has a sleeping loft, kitchen, shower, compost toilet, electric heater and gas fireplace.

 At Portland Alternative Dwellings, a company that sells tiny house plans and puts on regular workshops for people considering building their own, customers are encouraged to stay a night at Caravan or the Bayside Bungalow, just to make sure they could tolerate such tight quarters.
 Workshops also offer tips on downsizing and keeping clutter at bay.

 The founder of Portland Alternative Dwellings is Dee Williams, who has become a tiny house media sensation in the 11 years since she sold her large home and built her 84-square-foot home for $10,000.
 Her book, The Big Tiny: A Built-It-Myself Memoir, was published in April 2014.

 Another prominent tiny house designer is Tumbleweed Houses, based in Sonoma, California.
 Jay Shafer, founder of the Small House Society, was one of the founders of Tumbleweed in 1999.